 1) Plan for an Evolving Data Model

 Every IoT application has a data model that includes data from the devices themselves, as well as user generated data and data from outside systems.
-The data model must support the use cases for which the system is being designed.
+The data model must support the use cases for which the system architecture is being designed.

 Modeling this data and allowing the data model to evolve gracefully over time are both areas that require a great deal of attention in the design phase.
 Model everything out of primitives that track history.
 This allows you to not just keep time series data, but also the evolution of the schema and other data over the lifespan of the system.
-An API-accessible graph based, time series data store is critical to the proper operation of Enterprise-grade IoT systems.
+An API-accessible graph based, time series data store is critical to the proper operation of Enterprise-grade IoT system architecture.
 Model the data elements as well as the associated metadata to provide a rich, contextualized graph for algorithms to use to process the data into information.

 2) Start at the End (User)

-Most IoT systems are meant for consumption by an end-user who may not an employee of the provider of the system.
+Most IoT systems are meant for consumption by an end-user who may not be an employee of the provider of the system.
 The user interface can be a mobile or web based application, as well as a voice or event a data driven interface consumed through yet another application.
 There are several common elements that should be considered for an end user interface to any IoT application.